RaspberryPiFoundation/editor-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but the app has been ejected so build scripts etc. are all in the repo now.

-## Raspberry Pi Foundation Design System React
+## Raspberry Pi Foundation Design System

-This project uses components from the Design System React library, which requires a GitHub token to access.

-If you have not already done so as part of set up for the Design System React project, generate a token through your personal GitHub account.

-Navigate to Settings -> Developer Settings -> Personal Access Tokens -> Tokens (classic).

-Create an `npmrc`
+The Raspberry Pi Foundation Design System is a

 ## Environment variables

 The app uses the `dotenv` package to provide access to environment variables.